-- a.
-Demonstrates what an individual department is planning (Bronze) or doing (Silver) to work towards equality in the career progression of women and men in SET, in addition to university-wide policies. - b.
-Demonstrates initiatives are planned (Bronze) or are underway (Silver) to increase numbers of female students where they are underrepresented. - c.
-For applications for Silver awards, demonstrates the impact of these activities so far.
+- (a) Demonstrates what an individual department is planning (Bronze) or doing (Silver) to work towards equality in the career progression of women and men in SET, in addition to university-wide policies. - (b) Demonstrates initiatives are planned (Bronze) or are underway (Silver) to increase numbers of female students where they are underrepresented. - (c) For applications for Silver awards, demonstrates the impact of these activities so far. - For Silver awards, the panels interpreted these as activities that had been happening for a period of time (years), with measurable effect.